VRabinin/mlops-zoomcamp-project/architecture/README.md

 # MLOps Platform Architecture

+> **Note**: This document describes the target architecture for the MLOps platform.
+Many components described here are planned for future implementation.
+See the main README.md for current implementation status.

 This directory contains the solution architecture for the CRM Sales Opportunities MLOps Platform using C4 modeling notation and Structurizr DSL.

 ## 📁 Project Structure